Growth model with externalities for energetic transition via MFG with common external variable: Notations

+\section{Notations}

-In this section, we provide the main notations, Section \ref{sec:not}, and a toolbox, Section \ref{sec:toolbox}, about well-known results on stochastic differential equations.
+In this section, we provide the main notations of the article.

-\subsection{Notations}

 We denote by $C^{n}$ the set of functions with $n$ continuous derivatives, and by $C^{1,1}$ the set of functions belonging to $C^1$ with Lipschitz derivative.
 For a function $f$, the notation $\nabla f$ denotes its gradient.
 If $f$ is a Lipschitz function of the form $(x,y) \mapsto f(x,y)$ we denote by $C_{f,x}$ its Lipschitz constant with respect to the variable $x$.
 Given a vector $x$ in $\R^n$, we denote by $\abs{x}$ the $2$-norm of $x$.
 Given a matrix $M \in \mathbb{R}^{n\times n}$, we use the notation $\diag(M)$ to denote a vector of size $n$ containing the diagonal elements of the matrix $M$, that is to say

 \paragraph{Spaces of random variables and random processes.}

 \textit{$L^2(\mathcal G,\mathbb{R}^d)$ spaces.} For a given $\sigma$-field $\mathcal G$, we denote $L^0(\mathcal G,\mathbb{R}^d)$ the space of $\mathbb{R}^d$ valued and $\mathcal G$-measurable random variables.
 We denote by $L^2(\mathcal G,\mathbb{R}^d)$ the set of $X \in L^0(\mathcal G,\mathbb{R}^d)$ satisfying